heesters-nick/unionsdata/README.md

 # UNIONSdata

 A Python package for downloading multi-band imaging data from the Ultraviolet Near Infrared Optical Northern Survey ([UNIONS](https://www.skysurvey.cc/)).
-The package downloads the reduced images from the VOS vault.
+The package downloads the reduced images from the CANFAR VOSpace vault using the [vos tool](https://pypi.org/project/vos/).

-## Overview

-UNIONSdata provides a streamlined interface for downloading reduced images from the UNIONS survey hosted on the CANFAR VOSpace vault.
-The package supports multi-threaded downloads, automatic tile discovery, and flexible input methods (coordinates, tile numbers, or CSV catalogs).

-### Supported bands

-- **cfis-u**: CFIS u-band
-- **whigs-g**: WHIGS g-band
-- **cfis_lsb-r**: CFIS r-band (optimized for low-surface-brightness science)
-- **ps-i**: Pan-STARRS i-band
-- **wishes-z**: WISHES z-band
-- **ps-z**: Pan-STARRS z-band

 ## Features